Winyumi/day-planner/README.md

 2. Type in your task.

-3. Click on the save button to save!
+3. Click on the save button that appears to save the task.

 ## Credits